 4. Keep your eye on them during the end of the process.
-The tomatoes should turn deep red and be completely dry yet still a bit pliable (not crispy).
-Test by touching with your finger.
+The tomatoes should turn deep red and be completely dry yet still a bit pliable (and not crispy).
+Test the doneness by touching the tomatoes with your finger.
 They should not feel tacky or sticky.
 Remove each tomato as it gets done, leaving thicker ones to finish.

 5. Store dehydrated tomatoes in a zip-top bag, squeezing out the air, in a cool, dry place for up to 2 months.
 If you refrigerate or freeze the bags, the shelf life will be extended to 6 to 9 months.